realXtend/doc/netgames/api_complexity_analysis.rst

 of Actionscript (as3) for the client and Java for the server module.
 We developed parsers for the internal / intermediate representation of class and method signatures of JsDoc JSON and AsDoc XML.
-(The single Java class for b) server we may analyze manually).
+(XXX The single Java class for b) server we may analyze manually).
 The class information is read in a Python application to an internal model which contains the data for the Sneed points calculation, implemented in another module in the same Python